hapijs/hapi.dev/static/lib/tutorials/en_US/validation.md

 If a response does not pass the response validation, the client will receive an Internal Server Error (500) response by default (see `response.failAction` below).

 Output validation is useful for ensuring that your API is serving data that is consistent with its documentation/contract.
-Additionally, plugins like [hapi-swagger](https://github.com/glennjones/hapi-swagger) and [lout](https://github.com/hapijs/lout) can use the response-validation schemas to automatically document each endpoint's output format, thus ensuring that your documentation is always up to date.
+Additionally, plugins like [hapi-swagger](https://github.com/glennjones/hapi-swagger) can use the response-validation schemas to automatically document each endpoint's output format, thus ensuring that your documentation is always up to date.

 hapi supports quite a few options to fine-tune output validation.
 Here are a few of them: